matthagan15/thesis/composite.typ

 #heading("Composite Simulations", level: 1, supplement: [Chapter]) <ch:composite_simulations>

-The simulation of time-independent Hamiltonian dynamics is a fundamental primitive in quantum computing.
-To start, the computational problem of approximating the time dynamics of even $k$-local Hamiltonians (where $k$ is a small constant) is BQP-Complete.
-This means that any computational problem that can be solved efficiently on a quantum computer can be efficiently reduced to a simulation problem.

 The simulation of quantum systems remains one of the most compelling applications for future digital quantum computers @whitfield2011simulation @jordan2012quantum @reiher2017elucidating @babbush2019quantum @su2021fault @o2021efficient.
 As such, there are a plethora of algorithm options for compiling a unitary evolution operator $U(t) = e^{-i H t}$ to circuit gates @aharonov2003adiabatic @berry2007efficient @berry2015simulating @childs2019faster @low2019hamiltonian @low2019well @low2018hamiltonian @qdriftCampbell.
 Some of the simplest such algorithms are product formulas in which each term in a Hamiltonian $H = sum_i h_i H_i$ is implemented as $e^(i H_i t)$.
 A product formula is then a particular sequence